The 3 E’s of Content Marketing: A Complete Content Marketing Strategy

 However, whether you’re a solo entrepreneur or a small business owner, content marketing can feel tricky to pull off.
 The real head-scratcher is figuring out the magic content formula that’ll resonate with your audience.
 In fact, “What type of content should I send to my audience?” is among the most frequently asked questions we get when we host one of our geo farming webinars.

 That’s why we’re taking a deep dive into the game-changing 3 E’s of small businesses content marketing.
-Specifically tailored to those who aren’t marketing gurus, they can be used in any industry and applied to any channel.
+Specifically tailored to those who aren’t marketing gurus, the 3 E’s can be used in any industry and applied to any channel.
 With them, you’ll never worry about what to post, email, record, or send again!

 But before getting into the details and to avoid any confusion, let’s make a distinction between two terms you may have seen elsewhere: content pillars and value pillars.